 To learn more, or sign your family up for our next New Family Orientation, please call us at 505-323-0478.
-CGC’s office is open Monday – Friday from 8:30am to 5:00pm.
-Our support groups are held in the evenings throughout the school year.
+CGC’s office is open Monday – Friday from 9:00am to 5:00pm.
+Our support groups are held after school or in the evenings throughout the school year.

 CGC provides a safe place to share experiences and feelings while grieving a death.
 Children ages 5 and up, teens, young adults, and adult caregivers attend CGC.
 Groups are designed to give the children the opportunity to talk, draw, write, play or act out their grief journey and to process these experiences with others who are going through the same thing.
 Activities are appropriate to each age group, but may include an art project, a puppet show choreographed by the kids, reading children’s stories about different kinds of death, writing personal stories about the death, etc. Group guidelines let each child know they can always “pass” if they feel they aren’t ready for an activity.

 The idea of going to a “grief group” often sounds scary.
 Guardians obviously want to protect their kiddos, and keep them from hurting MORE.
 When your kid has a cavity, you take him to the dentist.
 If she has a broken leg, you take her to the doctor.
 If they lost a loved one to death, they need to come to the Children’s Grief Center.